- ABOUT US

 A degree in mathematical and scientific computation provides entry to many careers, including teaching.
 Operations research, systems analysis, computing, actuarial work, insurance, and financial services are only a few of the careers that make extensive use of mathematics.
 A knowledge of mathematics can also form a solid intellectual basis for graduate work in a variety of fields, such as law, engineering and economics.

-As a mathematical and scientific computation major, you will begin your study with basic preparatory mathematics courses such as pre-calculus (if not completed in high school), calculus, and abstract math, as well as computer science and engineering courses in programming and software development.
-You will then choose the Computation & Mathematics or the Computational & Mathematic Biology emphasis and plan your upper division work with the help of a faculty adviser.
+As a freshman in the mathematical and scientific computation major, you will begin your study with basic preparatory mathematics courses such as calculus (if not completed in high school) and abstract math, as well as computer science and engineering courses in programming and software development.
+You will then choose the Computation and Mathematics or the Computational and Mathematic Biology emphasis and plan your upper division work with the help of a faculty adviser.
 Both emphases require some coursework outside of the department.
+For Transfer Students: all lower-division requirements (equivalent to the first two years of courses) must be completed prior to transferring.